llawlor/meteorite/README.md

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install meteorite
+    $ bundle install

 ## Usage

 Generate websocket server:

     $ rails generate meteorite:websocket

+The JavaScript file needs to be added to the assets pipeline.
+In app/assets/javascripts/application.js, add this line:
+    //= require meteorite

 ## Contributing